Wazuh

 6.Create the .env file in the integration app folder, /var/ossec/integrations/ESET-Integration-Wazuh, or set the required variables in the environment:

-•INTERVAL—The time interval (in minutes) for the app to run and pull detections, minimum 3.
-On the first and subsequent runs, until at least one detection record is pulled and saved, the ESET PROTECT Platform and Wazuh integration app retrieves the data whose occur time is later than the current time minus the specified time interval.
+•INTERVAL—The time interval (in minutes) for the app to run and pull detections, the minimum value is three.
+On the first and subsequent runs, until at least one detection record is pulled and saved, the ESET PROTECT Platform and Wazuh integration app retrieves the data whose occurrence time is later than the current time minus the specified time interval.
 For example, if the interval is set to 10, the app fetches the data from the past 10 minutes.
-When at least one detection record is pulled and saved, on the subsequent run, the app will pull detections whose occur time is later than the occur time of the most recently saved detection record.
+When at least one detection record is pulled and saved, on the subsequent run, the app will pull detections whose occurrence time is later than the occurrence time of the most recently saved detection record.

 To create the .env file in the /var/ossec/integrations/ESET-Integration-Wazuh folder, use the following command: